Thursday, July 7, 2016

 Mobile Labs was recently asked to weigh in on Dev Test Ops in a piece by the SD Times and it got us thinking: We need to put together the Top 5 Dev Test Ops Tips to help your testing efforts.

 Which devices are you going to test on?
 For how long?
 What are you testing for?
+What devops tools are you using?
 Why?
 You won’t have (good) answers for any of these unless you do your research first.
 It’s important to know what devices your customers or desired customers are using.
 If 60% use Androids and 40% use iPhones then you should divvy up your testing time proportionately and further break that up by specific device.
 What about where crashes and bugs happen most often?
 If you know exactly where problems occur in your app, you can spend more time testing those specific areas to reduce the greatest instances of problem.
 Apps drive revenue so by eliminating the largest concentration of bugs in the app, you can impact revenue the most.

 By getting some data first you can significantly improve your testing speed and effectiveness.